 The Public Sector Internal Audit Standards require that the internal audit charter defines the terms 'board' and 'senior management' in relation to the work of internal audit.
 For the purposes of internal audit work, the 'board' refers to the Council's Audit and Risk Management Committee which has delegated responsibility for overseeing the work of internal audit.
-Senior management is defined as the Chief Executive, the Assistant Chief Executive and members of the Council's Corporate Strategy Group.
+Senior management is defined as the Chief Executive and members of the Council's Senior Leadership Team.